minhadona/ebit_winners_by_email/README.md

 `$ export EMAIL_PASSWORD=this16digitspassword`
 `$ export EMAIL_USERNAME=email@gmail.com`

-This is the gmail you'll use to authenticate **and** to where you'll send the table we've fetched from the website!
+This is the gmail credentials you'll use to authenticate **AND** to whom you'll send the table we've fetched from the website!
 > if you wanna send the table to another person, change `receiver_email` directly on code

 <br>